hazelcast/hazelcast-reference-manual/src/QueryCollections.md

 Predicates.equals('wheels[0].name', 'front-wheel')
 ```

-In order to use the index in the above mentioned case you have to create another index as shown below:
+In order to use the index in the case mentioned above, you have to create another index, as shown below:

 ```xml
 <indexes>